 Nuclear Medicine Residency

-The Nuclear Medicine residency is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-This residency prepares the trainee for certification by the American Board of Nuclear Medicine or the American Board of Radiology.
+The Nuclear Medicine Residency Program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+This Residency Program prepares the trainee for certification by the American Board of Nuclear Medicine or the American Board of Radiology.
 Three residency positions are available each year and consist of a one-year program for residents who have completed a diagnostic radiology residency

 A comprehensive learning experience employs:

 - Teaching sessions during service readouts, including emphasis on:

 - Physics and instrumentation

 - Literature reviews